I firmly believe that this is THE bodybuilder’s diet. Nothing is going to pack on mass quite like it.

-I hoped you liked this article and are excited about getting started on a brand new, healthy lifestyle.
+I hoped you liked this article and are excited about getting started on a brand new, anabolic lifestyle.
 With this knowledge, you’ll be building more muscle and feeling much better in no time!

 It took me a long time to both research and write this article for you.
 If I could ask you guys to help spread the word any way you can, I would really appreciate it.
-Submit it to Social Bookmarking sites like Stumbleupon, Tweet it on twitter, post it on Facebook, tell your readers of you own your own site; anything you could do would be a great help.
+Like it on facebook, submit it to social bookmarking sites like stumbleupon, tweet it on twitter, tell your readers if you have your own site; anything you could do would be a great help.
 Thank You!

 Eat Well & Get Big!